- If Outlook won't open in Windows 10 or 11, the likely cause if file corruption or corrupted profile.

 - Go to Control Panel and select Mail.

 - When the Mail window opens, select E-mail Accounts.

 - Go to the Data Files tab, select the Exchange account.

 - A new Explorer window will open.
-Close Mail window and switch back to the Explorer window.
+Close the Mail window and switch back to the Explorer window.
 Locate the data file and delete it.

 After deleting the file, it will be created again with Microsoft Exchange once you start Outlook.